NicoleBIA/Cereal-Sales-Performance-Inflation-Pricing-and-Consumer-Loyalty-Insights/Data_Storytelling_Philosophy.md

 ## 🟪 Why I Prioritize Insight Boxes

-An insight box may be small—but its impact is powerful.
+An insight box may be small; but its impact is powerful.
 It’s where the chart *breathes*.
 It’s where I speak directly to the user and say:

 > “Here’s what matters.
 Here’s what to know.
 Here’s what we can do.”

-Whether I’m unpacking pricing behavior, consumer psychology, or inflation trends—I ground my visuals in clear, qualitative guidance.
+Whether I’m unpacking pricing behavior, consumer psychology, or inflation trends; I ground my visuals in clear, qualitative guidance.

 ---